Aleadinglight/Smart-contract/README.md

 # Smart-contract

-Simple tutorial and notes on how to implement Solidity and Smart Contract
+Implementations and notes on how to use Solidity and deploy Smart Contract

-## Tutorials
+## Implementations

 1. [First contract](../master/firstContract.sol): Implement simple contract.